Henry Ughtred: Member of Parliament

-Ughtred was elected as a member of parliament for the seat of Marlborough in 1584 and to the seat of Great Bedwyn in 1589.
-He undoubtedly owed his parliamentary seats to Seymour influence.
-His first cousin, Edward Seymour, 1st Earl of Hertford was lord of Marlborough, and at this period also dominated elections at Great Bedwyn, where Ughtred's co-Member in 1589 was another cousin, John Seymour.
+Ughtred was elected a member of parliament for the seat of Marlborough in 1584, and to the seat of Great Bedwyn in 1589.
+He owed his parliamentary seats to Seymour influence.
+His first cousin, Edward Seymour, 1st Earl of Hertford, was lord of Marlborough, and at this time also dominated elections at Great Bedwyn, where Ughtred's co-member in 1589 was another cousin, John Seymour.

-On 15 February 1585, Ughtred served on a conference with the Lords concerned ostensibly with fraudulent conveyances but in reality was concerned with relations between the House of Lords and the House of Commons of England.
+On 15 February 1585, Ughtred served on a conference with the Lords concerned ostensibly with fraudulent conveyances but in reality concerned relations between the House of Lords and the House of Commons of England.
 He was named on 5 March to a Commons committee concerned with the poor law, and on 11 March he was appointed, with his half-brother Thomas Cromwell and Sir William More, to examine a currier accused of making defamatory statements about the House's treatment of a bill concerning tanners.
 He spoke in the debate on the bill against rogues and vagabonds in this Parliament, maintaining that large sums were being laid out to little purpose on houses of correction.
 He opposed the return of vagabonds to their own parish, where they had to be supported by the inhabitants of "poor villages and hamlets" who had "already more of their own than they have work for".

 In the Parliament of 1589 Ughtred served on the subsidy committee on 11 February, and he spoke on the bill about captains and soldiers as well as serving on the committee on 26 February.
 The next day he was named to a conference with the Lords on the same lines as that of 15 February 1585.
 This time the subject was the Queen's dislike of the purveyors bill.